hicommonwealth/edgeware-node/README.md

 Ensure you have a fresh start if updating from another version:
 ```
-./scripts/purge-chain.sh berlin
+./scripts/purge-chain.sh beresheet
 ```

-To start up the Edgeware node and connect to the Berlin testnet, run:
+To start up the Edgeware node and connect to the Beresheet testnet, run:
 ```
-./target/release/edgeware --chain=berlin --name <INSERT_NAME>
+./target/release/edgeware --chain=beresheet --name <INSERT_NAME>
 ```